saltstack/salt-windows-msi/README.md

 - Remove the first and the last line (`-----BEGIN PUBLIC KEY-----` and `-----END PUBLIC KEY-----`).
 - Remove linebreaks.
 - From the default public key file (458 bytes), the one-line key has 394 characters.
-- Example: `msiexec /i YOUR.msi MASTER_HOSTNAME=YOU MASTER_KEY=MIIBIjA...2QIDAQAB`
+- Example below.

 ### On unattended install ("silent install")

-An msi allows you to install unattended ("silently"), meaning without opening any window, while still providing customized values for e.g. master hostname, minion id, installation path, using the following generic command:
+An msi allows you to unattended install ("silently"), meaning without opening any window, while still providing customized values for e.g. master hostname, minion id, installation path, using the following generic command:

 > msiexec /i *.msi /qb!
-PROPERTY=VALUE PROPERTY=VALUE

-Concreate example:
+PROPERTY1=VALUE1 PROPERTY2=VALUE2

+Values may be quotes (example: `PROPERTY3="VALUE3"`)

+Example Set a Master to salt2, the old key, if present, wil be reused:

+> msiexec /i YOUR.msi MASTER_HOSTNAME=salt2

+Example Set a Master to salt2, set the key of salt2:

-> msiexec /i Salt-Minion-2018.3.4-64bit.msi /qb!
-MASTER_HOSTNAME=salt2
+> msiexec /i YOUR.msi MASTER_HOSTNAME=salt2 MASTER_KEY=MIIBIjA...2QIDAQAB

 ## Target client requirements